Honeybees can get drunk on fermented tree sap.

-Scientists have been able to find organisms living inside its acid pools that can survive without oxygen.
+Scientists have been able to find organisms living inside their acid pools that can survive without oxygen.

 The ‘Jesus Nut’ is the nut that fixes the rotor blades to the helicopter.

-It is called a ‘Jesus Nut’ because if it fails then all that’s left to do is pray to Jesus!
+It is called a ‘Jesus Nut’ because if it fails, all that’s left to do is pray to Jesus!

 QWERTY keyboards were originally supposed to slow down typing.